CenturyLinkCloud/PublicKB/Release Notes/2015/2015-05-06-cloud-platform-release-notes.md

 ### New Features (3)

-* **Orchestrate.io.** This new database-as-a-service offering is available in four CenturyLink Cloud datacenters: VA1, UC1, GB3, and SG1.
+* **Orchestrate.io.** This new database-as-a-service offering is available in four Lumen Cloud datacenters: VA1, UC1, GB3, and SG1.
 The service supports many popular client libraries like Node.js, Java, Ruby, Go, Python, .NET, PHP, and Erlang.
-Orchestrate can be integrated with other CenturyLink Cloud deployments via API.
+Orchestrate can be integrated with other Lumen Cloud deployments via API.
 Sign-up for the service at [**dashboard.orchestrate.io**](https://dashboard.orchestrate.io/sessions/login).
 For more information on the Orchestrate service, please read [this blog post](https://www.ctl.io/blog/post/centurylink-acquires-orchestrate/).

   ![Orchestrate UI](../../images/orchestrate-ui-ctl-cloud.png)